September 1973 Popular Electronics

 Fig. 14 - Epitaxial mesa structure.

-first be biased to some quiescent value of collector current, so that both positive- and negative-going input
+first be biased to some quiescent value of collector current, so that both positive-

-those in Fig. 5.
+are those in Fig. 5.
 The basic performance difference is in the bias-point

 The bias point stability factor (S) is defined as the percent-change in IC,

 for a percent-change in β, or ΔIC/IC = SΔβ/β.

 If a percent-change of β causes a corresponding percent-change in IC,

 the least desirable condition, then S = 1.
 If IC is independent of β